+*Normalized to Hopper-equivalent (NERSC MPP) hours

-* “Conventional cores.”
+** “Conventional cores.”
 For GPUs and accelerators, please fill out section 4.7.

 Additional Storage and I/O Questions

 These questions are optional but your answers will provide additional useful data for NERSC.
 If you don't know the answer to any of these leave them blank.